mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-chatbot-for-bi-walkthrough.markdown

 ### Embeddings and Similarity

 I experimented with several different embedding libraries, both paid and free.
 For this application, the choice made little difference (though it can be significant for other applications).
-I selected "sentence-transformers/all-mpnet-base-v1" because it was reasonably fast and seemed to have good evaluation metrics.
+I selected `sentence-transformers/all-mpnet-base-v1` from the [sentence_transformers](https://huggingface.co/sentence-transformers/all-mpnet-base-v1) library because it was reasonably fast and has good evaluation metrics.

 Here's how the embeddings work: